px39n/Multiple-Positive-View/README.md

 Please Check [Directory Intermediate](https://github.com/px39n/Multiple-Positive-View/tree/main/Intermediate) for more details
 ### 4. Calculation of Transfer Learning
 Please Check [Transfer_Learning.csv](https://github.com/px39n/Multiple-Positive-View/blob/main/Intermediate/Calculation_for_Transfer_Learning.xlsx) for more details

+## Materials 3: Experimental Configurations
+Can be found in the appendix section.

 collated data in form of csv.